arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 The case can be 3D printed using PLA.
 The STL and Fusion360 files can be found here: <https://www.thingiverse.com/thing:4665511>

-The source code for the initial version where all leds indicate the status of one pipeline: <https://github.com/arvdsar/MQTT_NeoPixel_Status>

-The source code for the new version where each led indicates another pipeline. <https://github.com/arvdsar/MQTT_NeoPixel_Status_Multiple_Improved>
+The source code for the the recent version: <https://github.com/arvdsar/MQTT_NeoPixel_Status_Multiple_Improved>

 ## 2.2.
 Pinout & wiring ##
 * Connect 5V of LedRing with 5V on Wemos